Ada-Developers-Academy/core-pses/04/palindrome.md

 <br>

 The review shared that I’m avoiding code syntax and focusing on behavior, and that my steps all support the overall goal.
 A few suggestions were around being more specific, such as how I describe the loop.
-I could clarify that the loop stops as soon as a mismatch is found, and that if the loop finishes without issues, we return `True`.
+I could clarify that the loop stops as soon as a mismatch is found, and that if the loop finishes without issues, we return "True".

 <br>